rossgk2/Calculus/README.md

 In the late 1600s, even as this calculus transformed humanity's understanding of the world, a fully satisfactory understanding of the infinitesimals underpinning it was elusive.
 In order to derive results, one confoundingly often had to claim that the same infinitesimal quantity was somehow nonzero at some times and equal to zero at others, with the distinction between the two being decided for no reason other than convenience.

-A completely valid theory of calculus was only first established in the 1800s, *after* the ideas of calculus had been in use for more than a hundred years!
+A completely valid theory of calculus was only first established in the 1800s, *after* the main ideas had been in use for more than a hundred years!
 The solution was to replace each infinitesimal, which was an "infinitely small number", with a sequence of *actual* numbers that converge to a *limit* of zero.

 This limit formalism for calculus took root... and is what's used today!